 5. Waiting period & Exclusions - Insurance Company says ‘Don't cheat us'.

-Initial waiting period viz. first 30 days you remain out of cover inspite of buying the policy, except in the case of hospitalization due to accidents.
+Initial waiting period, which is the first 30 days, you remain out of cover inspite of buying the policy, except in the case of hospitalization due to accidents.
 You can't fall ill, then buy and then claim.
 This so that people don't game the system.

 Exclusion waiting period- Once your cover becomes active, certain procedures or disorders are not covered for a specified period of time- usually 2-3 years.
 Few of them are cataract, fibroids, appendix removal, hernia removal etc. This is for conditions which probably do not require immediate attention and can be lurking for years before you treat them.

-If you know what these 5 things mean and make a sensible choice, send me a gift to thank me.
-Ok, no gift for me.
-Just buy the right health insurance.
+If you've understood what these 5 things mean and make a sensible choice, my job here is done.
+Buy the right health insurance.
 It's not fun like a spa vacation spend, but you'll thank yourself someday.

 And yeah, don't go by 'most popular, best company, super plan hai sir, best in the market'.
-Do yourself a favor, make an informed choice.
+Do yourself a favour, make an informed choice.